Cedar Point & Lake Erie Railroad: Engine #1 "Randol D."

 By 1991, it had been restored for Bill Norred, who was planning a Victorian village in Southern California.
 Norred traded it to Disney for five of the original 1955 Santa Fe & Disneyland Railroad closed coaches (part of the Retlaw 1 passenger train), which had been out of service for nearly twenty years.
 The engine was too large for Disneyland, and was sent to Walt Disney World where it was named after Ward Kimball.
 It was placed on display at Epcot before being traded to Cedar Point in 1999 from Walt Disney World for the Maud L., one of the Cedar Point & Lake Erie Railroad original engines running since 1963.
 The engine sat in the back of the engine house for years and was finally sent to Knott's Berry Farm in California to be restored in 2010.
 In late 2011 it returned to Cedar Point and was run in late August that year after being converted to a type tender engine by the CP&LE RR crews.
 In 2013 for Cedar Point & Lake Erie Railroads 50th Anniversary the "Davenport" (which was its nickname until it got a name) was renamed G.A.
-Boeckling, after one of Cedar Point's previous owners.
+Boeckling, after one of Cedar Point's previous owners, George Arthur Boeckling.
 Meanwhile, the former Maud L. of the CP&LE RR was restored to service in 2005 at Disneyland, where it operates as the new Ward Kimball, locomotive #5 of the Disneyland Railroad.

+Before the 2026 season, the locomotive was renamed the Randol D. in honor of former CP&LE worker Randol Catri, who died in 2025, and his wife.